Bolton School Senior Boys

 - assigns the subscriptions and other funds raised to purchase items for the school; this fund is currently allocated via the teachers' wish list

 - organises social events where parents and friends meet for entertainment and fun.
-Fundraising is not a priority, but any profits generated contribute to the PA funds
+Any profits generated contribute to the PA funds

 - operates the lost property service and outgrown clothing shop (the proceeds of this contribute to the Headmaster's Fund used to assist parents with financial hardship to cover the costs of curricular school trips)